romesh97/programming_project/README.md

 The easiest way to deploy your Next.js app is to use the [Vercel Platform](https://vercel.com/new?utm_medium=default-template&filter=next.js&utm_source=create-next-app&utm_campaign=create-next-app-readme) from the creators of Next.js.

 Check out our [Next.js deployment documentation](https://nextjs.org/docs/app/building-your-application/deploying) for more details.

+## Project Idea
+This Website helps to find the perfect match for your pup here.
+Connect with other dog owners to meet new furry friends for safe and healthy breeding.

+Users can view all advertisements.
+Users can (add / update / delete) advertisements.

+## BACKEND URL
+The correct Backend Repo Link is : https://github.com/romesh97/programming_backend